jaydenaung/aws-cloudwatch-proxy-instance-for-cloudguard/README.md

 # AWS CloudWatch Log proxy EC2 instance for CloudGuard

-This tutorial shows how to pipe system logs from Check Point CloudGuard Management server to AWS CloudWatch or AWS S3 bucket via a CloudWatch log server acting as a proxy.
+This tutorial details a very simple proof-of-concept on forwarding system logs from Check Point CloudGuard Management server to AWS CloudWatch or AWS S3 bucket via an EC2 instance acting as a log forwarder or proxy instance.
 The need for a proxy instance is because, at this point of time, CloudWatch agent or AWS CLI cannot be installed on the Check Point Management Server due to the management server being hardened.
-One example use case is if you want to pipe CloudGuard's cloud management extension logs (cme.log) to AWS CloudWatch for either log aggregation, troubleshooting or analysis purpose.
+One example use case for this is you might want to pipe CloudGuard's cloud management extension logs (cme.log) to AWS CloudWatch for either log aggregation, troubleshooting or analysis purpose.

+I've created this lab and tutorial based on an actual use case of a customer who has a similar requirement.

 ![header image](img/cg-cloudwatch-diagram.png)

 In this lab, we will, firstly, pipe CloudGuard logs (from Management Server) to another EC2 instance with CloudWatch agent installed - Let's call it CloudWatch proxy instance since we are using it as a proxy.

-You can use multiple ways to pipe logs to the proxy instance.
+There are multiple ways to pipe logs to the cloudwatch proxy instance.
 For example, you can use [Check Point Log Exporter](https://supportcenter.checkpoint.com/supportcenter/portal?eventSubmit_doGoviewsolutiondetails=&solutionid=sk122323), and use syslog to transfer to logs to an instance where rsyslog is installed.
 In this lab, however, we will just be using  SCP file transfer to simplicity's sake.
+SCP is not the best approach for streaming logs, however, we will be doing a simple proof-of-concept using SCP in this lab.

 Secondly, we will then forward the logs from the CloudWatch proxy instance to other destinations such as AWS CloudWatch Log Group or S3 bucket.

-In this lab, we will demonstrate piping CloudGuard Cloud Management Extension logs - ```cme.log``` from Management Server to CloudWatch Logs Group **and** S3 Bucket.
+In this lab, we will demonstrate piping CloudGuard Cloud Management Extension logs - ```cme.log``` from Management Server to CloudWatch Logs Group **and** S3 Bucket via the cloudwatch proxy instance.

 ---